What Brands use Acheta Flour? 2026

-In recent years, a surprising ingredient has been crawling its way into the food industry: cricket flour.
+In recent years, a surprising ingredient has started appearing in food products: cricket flour.

-Cricket flour, made from ground crickets, is a sustainable, protein-rich ingredient gaining traction in the food industry.
-Seven brands pioneering its use include Bitty Foods, Chapul, Chirps Chips, Exo, Cricket Flours, All Things Bugs, and Entomo Farms.
-Products made with cricket flour will say so on the label.
+Cricket flour, made from ground crickets, is a high-protein and more sustainable ingredient that is becoming popular in food products.
+Brands like Bitty Foods, Chapul, Chirps Chips, Exo, Cricket Flours, All Things Bugs, and Entomo Farms use it.
+Products with cricket flour will clearly list it on the label.

 What Brands Use Cricket Flour?